UBC-MDS/programming-in-python-for-data-science/chapters/en/module3.md

 <exercise id="15" title="Melting Questions">

 **Question 1**
-We use `.melt()` to convert a wide dataframe with multiple columns into a long dataframe with fewer columns.
+We use `.melt()` to convert a wide dataframe with multiple columns into a longer dataframe with fewer columns.

 <choice id="1" >